Coronavirus latest: Germany's Merkel announces drastic measures to curb outbreak | DW | 16.03.2020

 Germany is set to close bars, theaters, concert halls and museums, as well as put a halt to religious services.
 Chancellor Angela Merkel has described the actions as unprecedented.
-DW has the latest.
+Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)